"They devoted themselves to the apostles’ teaching and fellowship,

 One of the first areas of Fellowship that comes to mind for many people is our coffee hour.
-After worship on every Sunday, people gather in our Fellowship Hall for coffee and cookies.
-It is an informal time for people to meet one another, catch up on what is going on in each other's lives, and to laugh and share funny stories.
+After worship on Sunday, people gather in our Fellowship Hall for coffee and cookies.
+It is an informal time for people to meet one another, catch up on what is going on in each other's lives, and to laugh and share stories.
 The coffee hour is open to everyone and all ages are welcome.

 At Smith Memorial Presbyterian, we recognize that there is also a deeper aspect of Christian fellowship.
 Our English word “fellowship” translates the Greek word koinonia.
 Koinonia means relationship, partnership, connectedness and shared life.
 Fellowship is not just about having coffee with folks after church and talking about the weather or the latest sporting event.
 Fellowship is composed of deeply committed relationships built upon the love of God.

 The Bible’s view of the church is a fellowship.
 It is a place where walls and fences come down and people share what’s going on in our lives.
 It is a place where close and intimate relationships centered on Christ are developed and matured.
 It is a place of trust where we share the deepest parts of who we are.

 For many congregations, the vast majority of church programing is based on the model of let’s get together, let’s perform a task, hear a message and then go home.
 But, when we operate by that model, the focus is on the work and the task at hand and running the program.
 But, really our focus should be centered on building relationships with Christ and one another.
 To be the church is to spend time getting to know each other and getting to know people in our community and then connecting our lives and our stories with the God who loves us and loves this world.